AthenZ/athenz/roadmap.md

 and decide which features will be implemented during that quarter.
 Additionally, we implement several smaller features as they're requested by our customers.

+# Q4 2023

+- Integration with Cert-Manager (cont. from Q3)
+- K8S operator for Athenz to manage Athenz resources using CRDs (cont. from Q3)
+- Introduce slack notification support for member expiry notifications in addition to emails currently supported. (cont. from Q3)
+- Consolidation of role member expiry and review reminder email notifications per user instead of per domain
+- Simplify/Improve role review process

 # Q3 2023

 - Integration with Cert-Manager (cont. from Q2)